Settings and Navigating in Newsbin

 - Add Groups

-You can also clear your search history as well as reset your odometer.
+You can also clear your newsreader's history as well as reset your odometer.
 The odometer keeps a tally of how much you've downloaded, so if you're on a monthly plan, a debited plan, or a plan with a monthly limit, you'll know how many gigs of downloads you have left.